-We recognise that all matters relating to child protection are confidential.
+We recognise that all matters relating to safeguarding are confidential.
 However, a member of staff must never guarantee confidentiality to a pupil, nor should they agree to keep a secret.
-Where there is a Child Protection concern it must be passed immediately to the Designated Child Protection Lead.
+Where there is a Child Protection or Safeguarding concern it must be passed immediately to the Designated Safeguarding Lead.

-The head teacher or DCPL will disclose personal information, including the level of involvement of other agencies, about a pupil to other members of staff, on a need-to-know basis only.
+The head teacher or DSL will disclose personal information, including the level of involvement of other agencies, about a pupil to other members of staff, on a need-to-know basis only.